-When a student is ill and will not be present at school, a parent must contact the Health Coordinator by phone at 847-486-7712 by 8:30 a.m. on EACH day of the absence.
+When a student is ill and will not be present at school, a parent must call the attendance line at 847-486-7712 by 8:30 a.m. on EACH day of the absence.
 The student’s parents should leave the student’s name, team, and reason for absence.
+Please also be sure to spell the student's first and last name.
+Please speak slowly and clearly to make sure that absences can be recorded accurately.
 If a parent notifies the student’s teachers about an upcoming absence, the parent must also notify the health office with the same information.

 Pupil appointments (medical, dental, etc.) and family vacations should be scheduled when school is not in session.
-Should this be unavoidable and you need to pick-up or drop-off your child during the school day, please notify the Health Coordinator as soon as possible.
+Should this be unavoidable please call the attendance line with the above information as soon as possible.

 Homework requests for 2 day absences should be submitted directly to the teacher(s) by 10:00 a.m. on the day it will be picked up.
 Teachers will determine appropriate due dates for these assignments, and will offer students an opportunity to seek extra help before and after school when they return.
 The homework may be picked up from the Main Office between 3:15 and 4:30 p.m.